 The last stop of our tour was the home of the bees.
 Our tour guide gave some facts about bees and casually joked about how he wanted us (his participants) to also get stung by a bee.
 I guess he was trying to make the experience fun and light?
 But, to our surprise, it did happen!
 I got stung by a bee!!
-I’ll share more about the experience in another post.
-But, that moment was definitely the highlight of my surreal experience in the farm.
+That moment was definitely the highlight of my surreal experience in the farm.

 Before leaving the place, Zee and I tried their homemade creamy avocado ice cream on their homemade cone.
 It certainly helped me calm down a bit after the incident.
 Haha!